(Bangkok, Chiang Mai)

 In the morning, you will be met by your English speaking guide at your hotel and taken to visit My Son, Vietnam's most important Cham’s site.
 My Son became a religious center in the late 4th century and lasted until the 13th century, the longest period of development of any monument in Southeast Asia.
 My Son is considered to be Champa’s counterpart to the grand cities of Southeast Asia’s other Indian – influenced civilizations such as Angkor (Cambodia), Ayuthaya (Thailand) or Borobudur (Java).

-Fly one way from Danang to Ho Chi Minh City.
+Fly from Danang to Ho Chi Minh City.

 At 6:30pm the private transport with the guide will pick you up at the hotel lobby and you will experience the cyclo tour to the Dang Pier River.
 After that you will have dinner at the boat of Sai Gon Cruise Restaurant and enjoy the food, classic music and panoramic view of the city lights.

 Opened in 1925 as the city’s finest abode, the Majestic has gone through several reincarnations over the years, changes that reflect the tumultuous history of Vietnam.
 During World War II, the Japanese Imperial Army used this French colonial structure as a military barracks.
 During the Vietnam War, it was frequented by foreign correspondents and espionage agents.
 A Hotel of Tradition - Hospitality - Elegance.